Kentucky vs. Providence: Odds, spread, over/under - NCAA Tournament First Round

 Kentucky vs. Providence Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup available on multiple sportsbooks.
+Take a look at the odds, spread and over/under for this matchup posted on several sportsbooks.

 |Favorite